spectreconsole/spectre.console/docs/input/prompts/multiselection.md

 <?# AsciiCast cast="multi-selection" /?>

-<?# Alert ?> The use of prompts
-  insides status or progress displays is not supported.
+<?# Alert ?> The use of prompts inside status or progress displays is not supported.
 <?#/ Alert ?>

 ## Usage